Glossary

 These are meetings that are open to all families receiving services or waiting to receive services from their CDNT.
 They are an opportunity for families to come together to discuss general issues and ideas about children’s disability services in their area.
 They will take place at least twice a year.

-Family-Centred Approach
+Family-Centred Practice

-A family-centred approach is a way of working in partnership with families to better understand the family’s needs.
+Family-centred practice is a way of working in partnership with families to better understand the family’s needs.
 It recognises parents and guardians as the experts on their child’s needs.

 Fine motor skills